OCHA-DAP/hdx-hapi/docs/data_usage_guides/metadata.md

 a latitude and longitude, but is not p-coded.
-Consequently, admin 1 and 2 names must be matched to p-codes using the algorithm provided by the [`hdx-python-country`](https://hdx-python-country.readthedocs.io/en/latest/) library which includes phonetic name matching and manual overrides.
+Consequently, admin 1 and 2 names must be matched to p-codes using the algorithm provided by the [`hdx-python-country`](https://hdx-python-country.readthedocs.io/en/latest/) library which uses phonetic name matching and manual overrides.

 {{ read_yaml('data_usage_guides/endpoint_parameters/wfp_market_parameters.yaml') }}